School strike to hit special needs children worst, says mother of child with multiple needs

 Sarah Martin from Newtownabbey says that her son Ethan, 4, depends heavily on regular routine and his behaviour becomes very challenging when school is cancelled.

-The five teaching unions, INTO, NAHT, NASUWT, NEU, UTU, are striking over pay tomorrow morning, Wednesday 29 November, resuming work again at noon.
+The five teaching unions, INTO, NAHT, NASUWT, NEU, UTU, are striking over pay this morning until noon.
 They have also been on strike in February and April.

 Two weeks ago support staff such as bus drivers, school catering staff, classroom assistants, cleaners and other support workers also had a day of action.